 Our administrative offices and the offices of faculty members are located in the Old Civil Engineering Building, 221 Bobby Dodd Way.
-This is next to the Library and at the center of the Georgia Tech campus.
-The Director of Graduate Studies (DGS), Professor Kristie Macrakis (macrakis@gatech.edu), and her administrative assistant, LaDonna Bowen (ladonna.bowen@HSOC.gatech.edu), are your key contact points for information about the program, and are ready to advise you when you apply and during the course of your studies.
-The Chair of HSOC is Professor Eric Schatzberg.
+This is next to the library and at the center of the Georgia Tech campus.
+The Director of Graduate Studies (DGS), Professor Daniel Amsterdam (daniel.amsterdam@hsoc.gatech.edu), and HSOC's graduate program coordinator, LaDonna Bowen (ladonna.bowen@HSOC.gatech.edu), are your key contact points for information about the program and are ready to advise you when you apply and during the course of your studies.
+The Chair of HSOC is Professor Hanchao Lu.
 For a full list of current faculty please go to our website www.HSOC.gatech.edu.
 There you can see not only who is associated with the department but also identify their fields of research (see also Appendix V).
 Curricula Vitae and bibliographies are also available in most cases.
 The range of interests and academic standing of our faculty ensures that our program is among the top offered in this country.